arnicas/interactive-vis-course/Week7/README.md

 In more modern D3 code, we'd use a d3.map() hash lookup for the country code region lookup.
 You'll see some examples in upcoming weeks.

-I've put the country-region codes table in **[data/country-regions.csv](data/country-regions.csv)**.
-Come see me if you want help using it and can't figure out how to do the lookup part.

 ## FYI: Bootstrap for CSS layouts